VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 • Evidence provided by the candidate is reviewed and assessed.

-• The Assessorwill determine if the evidence provided meets the evidence requirements as outlined in the RPL Evidence Mapping and Recording Matrix of the RPL Assessment Tool kit - Part C Section 2
+• The Assessorwill determine if the evidence provided meets the evidence requirements as outlined in the RPL Evidence Mapping and Recording Matrix of the RPL Assessment Tool kit - Part C Section 2.

 • The Assessor will make a decision of competency and document accordingly.

-• The Assessor will forward the completed application and RPL decision to the Director, TAFE Learning, Teaching and Quality or nominee for final review and approval to assure authenticity and transparency of any internal RPL application.
+• Prior to enrolling internal RPL applicants, assessors must complete the Intent to undertake Internal RPL form which must have approval from the Director, Skills and Education Delivery.
+The Assessor will forward the completed application and RPL decision to the Director, Skills and Education Delivery or nominee for final review and approval to assure authenticity and transparency of any internal RPL application.

 Stage 5 - Record and Report